 2 step verification process for an added layer of protection on accounts:

 -Uses a password, text message, prompt or security keys as the second band of protection (pin AND debit card)

 -Aiming this service at non-profits to protect their donors and their cause

 Google analyzes thousands of signals to get spam levels to 0.1% in Gmail, almost eliminating phishing scams.

-Safe browsing to helps to protect yourself against phishing and malware traps, along with app analyzers, safe browsing specifically for Android apps.
+Safe browsing helps to protect yourself against phishing and malware traps.
+Along with app analyzers, and safe browsing specifically for Android apps.

 As the most widely used search engine in the world, it’s essential that Google takes extensive measures to not only prevent internet fraud but to make the internet a safer and more secure place.

-Twitter, Facebook, Google, and even ClickCease are considered the sheriffs of the internet.
+The sheriffs of the internet are Twitter, Facebook, Google, and even ClickCease.
 Like these other platforms, ClickCease is devoted to making the web a safer place by protecting campaigns against click fraud.

-In an age where the web is full of malicious activity and internet fraud its becoming increasingly more important to have these sheriffs.
+In an age where the web is full of malicious activity, it’s becoming increasingly more important to have these sheriffs.